5 Myths About Narcotic Diversion Every ASC Needs to Stop Believing

 While opioids are a frequent target, they are not the only drugs at risk.
 Sedatives, anti-nausea medications, and even cosmetic drugs like Botox have been diverted.

-Myth 5: If there are no signs at the bedside, diversion is not happening
+Myth 5: If there are no signs at the bedside, narcotic diversion is not happening

 The reality: Prevention must cover the entire life cycle of medication.
-From a lockable medicine box to a digital medication inventory log and secure disposal, every step should be monitored.
+From digital inventory logs to secure disposal, every step should be monitored.
 Blind spots disappear when your system tracks every handoff and records every movement.

 Why This Matters for ASCs